clu-ling/logx-reader/docs/tutorial.md

 ## Common Workflows

-- Extraction from documents: To extract over a document we use a python package, `doculist`, to convert documents (PDF, Word, HTML, etc) to a structured format available to the `LogX-Reader`.
+- Extraction from documents: To extract over a document we use a python package, [`doculist`](https://github.com/clu-ling/doculist), to convert documents (PDF, Word, HTML, etc) to a structured format available to the `LogX-Reader`.
 The system is then run over the document iteratively.

 <!---
-- Manipulatiing mentions
+- Manipulating mentions
   - python
   - scala
 -->